 Marketing Analysis

-The market for parking meters is different than the traditional user-based commercial market typical of IoT devices, as government entities typically choose a supplier of parking meters for either city sectors or entire cities [8].
-Rather than targeting individual users, Meteriffic will target these government entities and provide evidence that the product is sufficiently durable and has the optimal feature set for end users.
+The market for parking meters is different than the traditional user-based commercial market typical of IoT devices, as government entities typically choose a supplier of parking meters for either a city sector or an entire city [8].
+Rather than targeting individual users, Meteriffic will target these government entities and provide evidence that the product is sufficiently durable, affordable, and has the optimal feature set for end users.
 Meteriffic’s main competitors are traditional single-space parking meters, smart single-space parking meters, and multi-space parking systems.
 Traditional single-space parking meters are less expensive than Meteriffic’s solution, but limited in feature set, as they do not implement internet connectivity [9].
 Duncan is the main manufacturer of traditional single-space meters.
 Smart single-space parking meters are similar in price to Meteriffic’s solution, but lack key features such as parking space navigation and usage of parking meters without an app.
 Meteriffic’s solution would provide these features.
 Parkmobile implements the most widely-used smart single-space parking meter solution, which allows for space reservation and real-time pay-to-park capability [10].
 Multi-space parking solutions are more expensive than Meterrific’s solution, but do not track the status of independent parking spaces or provide navigation to free parking spaces.
 Parkeon’s Strada Evolution is one of the most dominant multi-space parking solutions [11].
 A complete table of costs for competing parking solutions can be found in table 7.1.

 Table 7.1 Cost Comparison for Competing Parking Solutions [8]